In January 2005, I left the comfort of my family, friends, and home to begin a 15-month deployment to Baghdad, Iraq.

 2. We Had a Plan

 As I stated above, we had a goal to take care of the Lasik surgery expense and the engagement ring as soon as we could.

 3. Automatic Investing

-By setting up the automatic monthly withdrawals, it made it to easier to write a check to make up the difference.
-The other benefit of automatic investing is dollar cost averaging, which takes the guess work out of trying to time the market.
+By setting up the automatic monthly withdrawals, it made it easier to write a check to make up the difference.
+The other benefit of automatic investing is dollar cost averaging, which takes the guesswork out of trying to time the market.

 5. Limit the Unnecessary Purchases

-Did I mention he already had a pair of Nike running shoes that were just fine? $300 later he now had two pair of brand new Nike running shoes to go with the pair that didn’t need replaced.
-That might be an extreme example, but I have countless others of soldiers wasting their money while overseas.
+Did I mention he already had a pair of Nike running shoes that were just fine? $300 later, he now had two pairs of brand-new Nike running shoes to go with the pair that didn’t need to be replaced.
+That might be an extreme example, but I have countless other soldiers wasting their money while overseas.

 6. Excellent Supporting Cast

 My wife was incredible at keeping track of our finances while we were away.
 Keep in mind we were just newlyweds, but we were able to get on the same page of what we wanted to accomplish financially.

 You hear many stories of a soldier’s wife/husband spending money while the soldier is away.
 I can tell you for a fact that it happens.